![[GoMLX Mascot]](gomlx_gopher2.jpg)

 GoMLX Tutorial¶

-If you want just to quickly look at an working example, checkout examples/cifar/demo/adult.ipynb, for model trained on the UCI Adult Income dataset.
+If you want just to quickly look at an working example, checkout examples/cifar/demo/adult.ipynb, for a model trained on the UCI Adult Income dataset.
 More examples in examples/ subdirectory.

 The tutorial won't detail the whole API, but should present all important concepts.
 Everything else is well documented in godoc (in the code), also available in pkg.go.dev.